Dog Proofing Your Home

 New parents need to ‘childproof’ their home and anyone welcoming a new dog should ‘dog proof’ theirs.
 Four-legged family members, like little humans, are naturally curious about any new environment and will explore with paws, claws and jaws.
 Sadly they can’t tell the difference between new and dangerous.
-So it’s your job to make their home a safe place in which to grow and prosper.
+So the task of dog proofing your home is up to you to make their home a safe place in which to grow and prosper.

 Are you getting a new puppy or dog for the first time or just have a new-to-you dog?
 We’ve put together a 21 point tip-list of some common, and often overlooked, dangers for dogs of all ages.